gabrielchuv/SE7/Portfolio/BackgroundAndMotivation.md

 ![Alternative analysis](Images/BackgroundAndMotivation/alternatives.png)

-As seen above, we have compared our application with other existing applications regarding food waste across two dimensions: convenience and accuracy.
+As seen above, we have compared our MoneyBin (previously known as DoNotWasteFood) with other existing applications regarding food waste across two dimensions: convenience and accuracy.
 We found that none of the existing solutions provide good performance across the two dimensions simultaneously and that very few tools are targeted at individuals.

 Firstly, the most compelling application we found was created by [It's Fresh](https://www.itsfresh.com/food-waste-calculator/survey.html), a company with the aim of developing technologies to extend the quality of fresh food.
 It allows users to easily add new food items that they have thrown away and it provides an estimate of how much money they are wasting and how much pollution they are contributing with due to their food waste.
 However, this tool has limited accuracy because it only allows users to enter a small variety of fruits and vegetables and no other food categories like meats, dairy etc.